e-c-k-e-r/vall-e/README.md

 As the core of VALL-E makes use of a language model, various LLM architectures can be supported and slotted in.
 Currently supported:

+* `llama`: using HF transformer's LLaMa implementation for its attention-based transformer, boasting RoPE and other improvements.
+* `mixtral`: using HF transformer's Mixtral implementation for its attention-based transformer, also utilizing its MoE implementation.
+* `bitnet`: using [this](https://github.com/kyegomez/BitNet/) implementation of BitNet's transformer.
+  - Setting `cfg.optimizers.bitnet=True` will make use of BitNet's linear implementation.
 * `transformer`: a basic attention-based transformer implementation, with attention heads + feed forwards.
 * `retnet`: using [TorchScale's RetNet](https://github.com/microsoft/torchscale/blob/main/torchscale/architecture/retnet.py) implementation, a retention-based approach can be used instead.
   - Its implementation for MoE can also be utilized.
-* `retnet-hf`: using [syncdoth/RetNet/](https://github.com/syncdoth/RetNet/) with a HuggingFace-compatible RetNet model
+* `retnet-hf`: using [syncdoth/RetNet/](https://github.com/syncdoth/RetNet) with a HuggingFace-compatible RetNet model
   - inferencing cost is about 0.5x, and MoE is not implemented.
-* `llama`: using HF transformer's LLaMa implementation for its attention-based transformer, boasting RoPE and other improvements.
-* `mixtral`: using HF transformer's Mixtral implementation for its attention-based transformer, also utilizing its MoE implementation.
-* `bitnet`: using [this](https://github.com/kyegomez/BitNet/) implementation of BitNet's transformer.
-  - Setting `cfg.optimizers.bitnet=True` will make use of BitNet's linear implementation.

-If you're training a true foundational model, consider which backend you want to use the most. `llama` backends can benefit from all the additional tech with it, while exotic ones like `retnet` or `bitnet` can't at the moment, but may leverage experimental gains.
+It's recommended to use `llama` with `xformers`-based attention, as the savings are huge in comparison to even `retnet`-backed models.

 ## Export